 So, the question remains.
 How can employers measure long-term skill improvement?
 In this article, we will discuss possible solutions for this exact problem.

-1. Peer Learning
+1. Improve Skills with Peer Learning

 Peer learning is a unique feature offered by a good authoring tool, such as that of EdApp.
 It refers to the ability for learners to add videos and visuals to existing lessons for their colleagues to see.
 This allows for employees to learn from each other, encouraging their participation and boosting their productivity.
 By watching videos of employees’ putting their learnt skills into practice, their competencies can be seen by all, highlighting areas of strength or potential gaps in learning.
 This ability is an example of visual confirmation, whereby role play is enhanced by technology.

-2. Practical Application of Skills
+2. Practical Application of Skills to Improve

 Microlearning provides on-the-job-like training as microlessons can be progressed through at anytime, anywhere.
 This means that valuable work hours are not jeopardised for time set aside for training.
 The interactivity of microlearning requires learners to physically apply skills that they will need to successfully perform in their roles.
 Due to these exercises replicating real-life scenarios, skills competency can be recognised and assessed by employers.